pjrebsch/finity/README.md

 ## Installation

-There are 3 official variants of this package available on https://npmjs.com
+There are 3 official variants of this package available from https://npmjs.com

 For React and Solid applications, install [`@ghostry/finity-reactjs`](https://www.npmjs.com/package/@ghostry/finity-reactjs) or [`@ghostry/finity-solidjs`](https://www.npmjs.com/package/@ghostry/finity-solidjs) directly.
 These are intended to work out-of-the-box for those frameworks using their built-in reactivity features.